 Note Regarding Federal, State, and Local Government Agencies (Such as Departments of Motor Vehicles)

-For Federal purposes, individuals covered under DED for Liberians presenting an EAD referenced in this Federal Register notice do not need to show any other document, such as an I-797, Notice of Action, to prove that they qualify for this extension.
+For Federal purposes, individuals approved for TPS may show their Form I-797, Notice of Action, indicating approval of their Form I-821 application, or their A12 or C19 EAD to prove that they have TPS.
+Individuals may present their A11 EAD to show they are covered by DED.
 However, while Federal Government agencies must follow the guidelines laid out by the Federal Government, state and local government agencies establish their own rules and guidelines when granting certain benefits.
 Each state may have different laws, requirements, and determinations about what documents you need to provide to prove eligibility for certain benefits.
-Whether you are applying for a Federal, state, or local government benefit, you may need to provide the government agency with documents that show you are covered under DED and/or show you are authorized to work based on DED.
+Whether you are applying for a Federal, state, or local government benefit, you may need to provide the government agency with documents that show you are covered under TPS and/or DED and/or show you are authorized to work based on TPS and/or DED.
 Examples of such documents are: